ros-navigation/docs.nav2.org/configuration/packages/configuring-controller-server.rst

   ============== ================

   Description
     Mapped name for goal checker plugin for checking goal is reached.
-When the number of the plugins is more than 2, each :code:`FollowPath` action needs to specify the goal checker plugin name with its :code:`goal_checker_id` field.
+When the number of the plugins is more than 2, each :code:`follow_path` action needs to specify the goal checker plugin name with its :code:`goal_checker_id` field.

   Note
     The plugin namespace defined needs to have a :code:`plugin` parameter defining the type of plugin to be loaded in the namespace.